UNICEF: Cartoons for Children's Rights

+Cartoons for Children's Rights is the collection of animated shorts based on UNICEF's Convention on the Rights of the Child.

 In 1994, UNICEF held a summit encouraging animation studios around the world to create individual animated spots demonstrating the international rights of children.
-Cartoons for Children's Rights is the collection of animated shorts based on UNICEF's Convention on the Rights of the Child.

 Corporate partnership

 To raise money to support its Education and Literacy Programs, UNICEF collaborates with companies worldwide – international as well as small- and medium-sized businesses.

 Since 2004, the organization has been supported by Montblanc, working collaboratively to help the world's children getting better access to education.

 According to Vaccine News Daily, Merck & Co. partnered with UNICEF in June 2013 to decrease maternal mortality, HIV and tuberculosis prevalence in South Africa.
 Merck's program "Merck for Mothers" will give US$500 million worldwide for programs that improve health for expectant mothers and their children.

 In May 2010, Crucell N.V. announced an additional US$110 million award from UNICEF to supply its pentavalent pediatric vaccine Quinvaxem to the developing world.